Quick Take

 Technically, lemon sharks can live in freshwater.
 However, humans rarely find them very far into freshwater like rivers.
 Some experts believe they aren’t great hunters in more enclosed areas like rivers.

 Scientists have studied the lemon shark’s habitat selection process in-depth, as they are among the few social sharks.
 They prefer warmer waters because it benefits their metabolism.
-However, they will also prefer areas where larger sharks are not located, reducing the risk of becoming eaten.
+However, they will also prefer areas where larger sharks are not located, reducing the risk of being eaten.

 Predators and Prey